 There is really only one: Improved capability to accomplish the desired task.

 The two rifles above are about 10 years apart roughly.
-The older components like the ACOG and basic M4 design are older than that and the things we’ve learned about fine tuning these rifles and have helped us make them truly spectacular machines keep them closer together than that.
+The older components like the ACOG and basic M4 design are older than that and the things we’ve learned about fine tuning these rifles, and have helped us make them truly spectacular machines, keep them closer together than that.
 But to put a number on it the ACOG’d M4 is 10 years behind the URG-I.

 Look at the task you need the weapon to perform, then match each of the components you are using with the weapon to their tasks.
 Is there a whole system, or part of the system, that can improve your chances of successfully taking the shot you need?
 If yes, by how much?
 Can you afford the change?
 Can you afford the liability of not making the change?

 Now, when considering switching systems the equation gets harder (which is why end of component life is the best time to upgrade).
-It is much harder to justify sidelining serviceable running equipment.
-Even if the component or system you are switching to has a meaningful advantage.
+It is much harder to justify sidelining serviceable running equipment, even if the component or system you are switching to has a meaningful advantage.

-You are going to have to clearly articulate (yes, even to yourself) why this component or this rifle and components are worth discarding the currently serving and perfectly running system.
+You are going to have to clearly articulate (yes, even to yourself) why this component or this rifle and components are worth discarding the currently serving and running system.
 On paper it might be objectively better, but by how much in a practical sense?

-The same considerations that have us still using the M4/M4A1 in the US Military.
+These same considerations that have us still using the M4/M4A1 in the US Military.
 How much better is the new system, does it justify the expense?

-Which Rifle is ‘Better’
+Which Rifle is ‘Better’?